infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 ## Neglect:
 Persistent lack of care: can include failure to meet physical, safety, health and emotional needs

-## Physical Abuse
--Child is a victim of extreme violence is a part of the Childhood Enders index [^4]

-- [^6]any action that causes pain, injury, hurt or discomfort
-#opinion: adding things that are not commonly understood as physical abuse
-- Hitting, slapping, pinching, pushing them down, pulling hair, pulling ears, throwing things at them, shaking, flinging them down, hitting head against the wall
-- Also includes making them carry heavy weights beyond capacity
-- Uncomfy positions like: Standing on a bench with hands raised, kneeling, holding ears through the legs, weight on their heads, carrying weight more than they can
-- Forced ingestion of inedible things, burning, poisoning, smothering, hurting genitals, giving electric shocks.

 ## Caregiver Training
 -  In severe cases of physical or sexual abuse the PO could also conduct group sessions with the perpetrators on relevant themes.